Palm Beach County Luxury Real Estate Market Outlook 2026

 Nikko Karki December 19, 2025

 Palm Beach County has entered a more selective phase.
 Scarce land, protected water, and clean documentation still command firm pricing.
-Merely renovated stock is being repriced to reflect carry costs, insurance realities, and build timelines.
+Merely renovated stock is being repriced to reflect carrying costs, insurance realities, and build timelines.
 This perspective is written for buyers, sellers, and family-office advisors allocating $5M to $50M+ across Palm Beach Island, West Palm Beach waterfront, Manalapan, Jupiter, and Jupiter Island.

-Palm Beach Luxury — 2026 Market Framework
+Palm Beach Luxury, 2026 Market Framework

 Our View for the Next 12 to 18 Months